Kilnsey: History

 West from Kilnsey towards Malham Tarn runs the historic Mastiles Lane, a Roman marching road, later an important route for monks leading sheep from Fountains Abbey to summer pasture on higher ground.
 This is now a Dales walking track.

 The village of Kilnsey is a small collection of stone-built Yorkshire Dales cottages, many dating back to the 1600s.
-The Old Hall in the village is believed to have been a medieval administrative site for the monks of Fountains Abbey who farmed flocks of sheep in the area.
+Kilnsey Old Hall is believed to have been a medieval administrative site for the monks of Fountains Abbey who farmed flocks of sheep in the area.
 Most of the present building dates from 1648.

 Kilnsey Park is a visitor attraction and fishing lake that was established in 1978 by the Roberts family.
 The park offers attractions including fishing, a nature trail and farm animals.
 There is also a working fish farm, smokehouse, and cafe.

 Kilnsey has one pub, the Tennant Arms, named after the Tennant family of Chapel House (on the site of an ancient chapel belonging to Kilnsey Grange, a possession of Fountains Abbey) which owned the Kilnsey Estate from 1572 to 1911.

 Each autumn the village hosts Kilnsey Show, one of the largest one-day agricultural shows in the country.
 The show was officially established in 1897 and regularly attracts over 12,000 visitors, though records dating back to the mid-1800s tell of harness racing and the fell race having been run for most of that century.
 The timing of the show has been linked as possibly tying in with the saint's day for St Mary's Church in nearby Conistone.
 One of the highlights is the Kilnsey Crag Race, a distance of 1–1.2 mi and a climb of 330 ft which dashes up and down the side of the crag.

 On 5 July 2014, the Tour de France Stage 1 from Leeds to Harrogate passed through the village.